danwing/https-local-domains/draft-thomson-https-local-domains.md

 Servers on loopback interfaces are local.
-This includes the IPv4 literal (127.0.0.1), the host-scope IPv6 literal (::1), and any origin with the name “localhost” ({{?I-D.ietf-dnsop-let-localhost-be-localhost}}).
+This includes the IPv4 literal (127.0.0.1), the host-scope IPv6 literal (::1), and any origin with the name "localhost" ({{?I-D.ietf-dnsop-let-localhost-be-localhost}}).

 Address literals might reach a server that can also be reached using a domain name.
-This is not fundamentally different to a server that can be reached by two different names (for example, servers often respond to names both with and without a “www” label: https://example.com and https://www.example.com).
+This is not fundamentally different to a server that can be reached by two different names (for example, servers often respond to names both with and without a "www" label: https://example.com and https://www.example.com).
 A server that is identified with a URL that includes a domain name has a different identity to the server that is identified with a URL that includes an IP address literal, even if the